Mathias-Scheunert/2d_lagrange/README.md

     - class for matlab unittest runner
     - uses reference solutions from DRIVE_FEvsRefSol and checks convergence rates for different source and BC types
     - provides L2 and H1 error

+# Usage

+To be able to set up own FE problems and to (hopefully) understand how the code and occuring variables are structured, please have a look at
+- DRIVE_HowTo

+This script is considered to provide code snippets that can be copy&paste and explain their meaning.
+Most of them are themselves copy&paste from the above mentioned DRIVE_ files.

 # License